Rinse and Repeat

 Therefore, in Rinse and Repeat, the trader/investor thinks of themselves as a lender, and focuses the Rinse and Repeat portfolio capital on generating 1% to 3% per week.

-Occasionally though, either greed, fear, common sense or analysis will lead the trader/investor to deviate from lending, and they will decisions based on stock price movement.
+Occasionally though, either greed, fear, common sense or analysis will lead the trader/investor to deviate from lending, and they will make decisions based on stock price movement.
 There are times when this is acceptable, and we have a numerical way of helping make those decisions.

 It is acceptable because if we can increase the margin of safety (reduced cost basis) on principle and still continue to leverage the stock as a periodic lending vehicle, we will have greatly reduced risk.

+It is also acceptable because stock price may have taken a dip with normal market dynamics, and the trader/investor needs to risk a lower strike price to capture the premium yield, one that could potentially be below cost basis.
 This is part of the strategy, but it does not mean that one will let oneself be assigned at a loss.

 Tools